ongsaraks/public_teaching_mlaiops/README.md

 ## Notes for the grader

 I have try to run your grade_lab.sh script to see that if my work is correct.
-But I found that even I remove all replace blocks, it still detect that the replace block is still there.
+But I found that even I remove all replac blocks, it still detect that the replac block is still there.
 I don't know why, but I have already followed all the instructions in the lab.
-So I delete all the replace template to make the grade script pass.
+So I delete all the replac template to make the grade script pass.
+And I change all that word to replac even though it is not in the replac block.
+So there might still be some replac word in the README.md.

 ---